-- 4. Quality assurance/quality control plans for all the monitoring must be documented in the Quality Assurance Plan required under Part II.A., "Quality Assurance Plan." - 5.
-Submission of SW Monitoring - a) The permittee must submit all surface water monitoring results for the previous calendar year for all parameters in an annual report to EPA and IDEQ by January 31st of the following year and with the application (see Part V.B of this permit, Duty to Reapply).
+- 7. Quality assurance/quality control (QA/QC) plans for all the monitoring must be documented in the Quality Assurance Plan required under Part II.A. - 8.
+Sampling for magnesium, iron, dissolved organic carbon and conductivity must be collected on the same day. - 9.
+Submission of SW Monitoring - a) Surface water monitoring results must be reported on the monthly DMR. - b) In addition, the permittee must submit all surface water monitoring results for the previous calendar year for all parameters in an annual report to EPA and IDEQ by January 31st of the following year and with the application (see Part V.B of this permit, Duty to Reapply).
 The file must be in the format of one analytical result per row and include the following information: name and contact information of laboratory, sample identification number, sample location in latitude and longitude (decimal degrees format), method of location determination (i.e., GPS, survey etc.), date and time of sample collection, water quality parameter (or characteristic being measured), analysis result, result units, detection limit and definition (i.e., MDL etc.), analytical method, date completed, and any applicable notes.